What Is the Breast Augmentation Recovery Process?

 - “When can I sleep on my side again?”

 - “When can I wear a regular bra again?”

 And the list goes on.
-We understand there are many questions in regards to this topic, so we’d like to help our patients more fully understand breast augmentation recovery week by week and day by day.
+We understand there are many questions in regards to this topic, so we’d like to help our patients more fully understand recovery week by week and day by day.